Close Light Download image Dark Share Stock exchange is momentarily closed

 The participants

-The following companies will present their developments live at the ODC in june 2024:
+The following companies were able to present their developments live at the ODC in June 2024:

 *In alphabetical order